turingschool-examples/intermission-assignments/prep-for-module-3.markdown

 JavaScript is the scripting language of web browsers.
 During Module 3 we'll start getting our first introductions to JS and we'd like you to work through some basic materials as a preparation.

+Focus primarily on the sections for:

+* Functions
+* Control Flow
+* Data Structures
+* Objects I and Objects II

 **OPTIONAL**

 Jquery is a popular javascript library for manipulating the content of web pages.
 Dip your toes in with this introductory Jquery class: